microsoft/AppSource/Setting-up-Test-Drives-for-Dynamics-365-app.md

 ![](https://github.com/Azure/AzureTestDrive/blob/master/AzureTestDriveImages/Dynamics365TestDrive5.jpg)

 6. Be careful to not run de-provision using the admin user (if there’s only one admin), as the only admin user would de-provisioned from the CRM instance essentially locking you out.

 7. The logic apps from “Assign” (a workflow that assigns a user to a CRM instance and license) and “Deprovsion” (a workflow that de-provisions a user at the end of a test-drive) are a wrapper over the Azure function and just call into the respective methods.
 In case of a CRM only app, the Azure function deployed out of box should just work, although you are more than welcome to customize it.

+8. Now that you have successfully tested your Test Drive, follow the instructions found [here](https://cloudpartner.azure.com/#documentation/logic-app-test-drive) to publish the app in AppSource.
+If you are not able to access the above link, you need to submit a request [here](https://appsource.microsoft.com/en-us/partners/list-an-app) to publish your application.
+Once we review the request, you will be granted access to start the publish process.